carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                   Only initialized if <16
                                                   previous SGPRs initialized.
-     then       Grid Work-Group Count Z    1      32 bit count of the number of (enable_sgpr_grid                 work-groups in the Z dimension
+     then       Grid Work-Group Count Z    1      32-bit count of the number of (enable_sgpr_grid                 work-groups in the Z dimension
                 _workgroup_count_Z &&             for the grid being
                 less than 16 previous             executed.
 Computed from the